saratmoka/combss/README.md

 # array([ 0,  1,  2,  3,  4,  5,  6,  7,  8,  9, 10])]
 ```

-One can observe that the changes to tau, deklta_frac and nlam result in different values of \(lambda\) being explored, with a different navigation of subsets as the threshold parameter tau is increased in the subset mapping process, and the landscape of the objective function is changed.
+One can observe that the changes to tau, delta_frac and nlam result in different values of lambda being explored, with a different navigation of subsets as the threshold parameter tau is increased in the subset mapping process, and the landscape of the objective function is changed.
 Consequently, an additional predictor from the true model is recovered at the expense of a larger computational cost.